Questions To Ask Before Installing CCTV Cameras

 CCTV prevent ‘opportunistic’ crime, where people take advantage of a situation at the spur of the moment.

-Research has also showed that it helps police identify and catch offenders, so it could help catch whoever is behind a series of crimes, inclusive of vandalism or anti-social behaviour.
+Research has also shown that it helps police identify and catch offenders, so it could help catch whoever is behind a series of crimes, inclusive of vandalism or anti-social behaviour.

 To make the most of your CCTV, clearly advertise its presence on your property to ensure that unwanted guests stay away.